sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 Note that we can train these networks exactly like for feedforward NN, defining a loss function and finding the weights that minimise the loss function.
 In particular, we can apply the stochastic gradient descendent algorithm (with a few tricks based on getting pairs of image and the corresponding label), where the gradient with respect to the various parameters (weights) is obtained by backpropagation.

-## Recursive Neural Networks (RNNs)
+## Recurrent Neural Networks (RNNs)

 ### Motivations

-Recursive neural networks are used to learn _sequences_ of data.
+Recurrent neural networks are used to learn _sequences_ of data.
 A "sequence" is characterised by the fact that each element may depend not only on the features in place at time $t$, but also from lagged features or lagged values of the sequence (we use here the time dimension just for simplicity.
 Of course, a sequence can be defined on any dimension).
 And here comes the problem: we could always consider lagged features or sequence values as further dimensions at time $t$ and use a "standard" feed-forward network.
 For example we could consider values at time $t-1$, those at time $t-2$ and those at time $t-3$.
 But, again, we would be doing "manual" feature engineering, similar to the way we can introduce non-linear feature transformation and use linear classifiers.